 You should add a small description of your concept / idea and explain the benefits of this one.

-(or finishing thoughts, summing up, etc.) — in this slide, you will wrap up all your ideas.
+Conclusion (or finishing thoughs, summing up, etc.) — in this slide you will wrap up all your ideas.
 You can write down your top choice and why you recommend going into that direction, or just write some other things that are in your mind worth talking with the client.

 The best advice here is to have a template presentation with a template structure for the moodboard to speed and structure your whole process.
 This is key for every professional.
 Create assets that will save you time and energy.